Animal Food & Feed Testing Services – METS Laboratories

 Feed testing involves analyzing various parameters, including nutritional content (proteins, fats, carbohydrates), contaminants (mycotoxins, heavy metals, pesticides), microbiological safety (Salmonella, E. coli), and adulterants (melamine, antibiotics).
 These tests ensure that animal feed meets safety and quality standards for livestock, poultry, aquaculture, and pets.

-Importance of Animal Feed Testing
+Importance of Animal Feed Testing Services

 - Ensures Animal Health & Productivity